onap/integration/docs/docs_vCPE_tosca_local.rst

       modeling-etsicatalog: 1.0.5
       multicloud-framework: 1.5.1
       multicloud-windriver: 1.5.5
-      cli: onap-elalto
+      cli: onap-dublin

 Note
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1) You should create an image named image before running the test script, the name must be the same with image which is defined in vnf csar file.

-2) There are something wrong if you use the cli dublin, so please use elalto instead.
+2) You should install ONAP CLI before running the script.

 Known Issues and Workaround